rian300500/royal/README.md

 (For example, an organization that receives points from all of its employees, or some other group that receives points from all of its members.)

 **NOTE:** You shouldn't usually need to change locking strategies unless you see frequent `SequenceError`s or otherwise experience poor performance.
-Even in cases where your application does perform a large number of parallel balance updates for the same record, you may see better results changing how your application applies these updates. (e.g. Using a queue to asynchronously apply updatesin sequence from a sepearate task instead of in parallel.)
+Even in cases where your application does perform a large number of parallel balance updates for the same record, you may see better results changing how your application applies these updates. (e.g. Using a queue to asynchronously apply updates in sequence from a separate task instead of in parallel.)

 ### Pessimistic Locking